redpelicans/timetrack/README.md

 It's an open source project, so you are welcome to collaborate, produce code or blogs and challenge us ...

-Timetrack is in its early stage (when those lines were writen it was version 0.2):
+Timetrack is in its early stage (version 0.2), its actually a POC, tomorrow a CRM Lite, after tomorrow a training plate form and after after tomorrow the basement for redpelicans information system and may be one day a market place to match Javascrip client's requirements with redpelicans offer.

 * we have a simplistic MongoDB model: Client and Person
 * NodeJS offers CRUD http requests for the model
 * we use a first version of [Formo](https://github.com/redpelicans/formo) to manage forms